Recently, a friend asked me to write an article about how to best care for aging parents.

 Caregiving can take its toll on the caregiver.
 You have to realize that even though you want to, you cannot do everything when it needs to be done.

-There are emergency situations that require immediate action, but you HAVE to make sure you have some ‘relax’ time for yourself.
+Some emergencies require immediate action, but you HAVE to make sure you have some ‘relax’ time for yourself.

 You need strength to keep on keeping on.
 Making decisions and attending to expected and unexpected needs can drain you.
 They can make you feel that you are neglecting other things related to the rest of your family.